Otros Ejercicios

 At twenty-five a mustang pony he did steal

-And rode around and 'round on heaven's wheel
+And they around and 'round on heaven's wheel

 I'm Outlaw Pete!